Burmese ferret-badger

 The Burmese ferret-badger (Melogale personata), also known as the large-toothed ferret-badger, is a mustelid native to Southeast Asia.

+Little is known about the Burmese ferret-badger.
+Many of the published descriptions are of deceased individuals or records by camera traps.

 Description

 The Burmese ferret-badger has a head and body length of 35–40 cm, a tail length of 15–21 cm and a body weight of 1.5–3 kg.
 The fur ranges from fawn brown to dark brown, with a white dorsal stripe.
 The face is marked with black and white patches, which are unique to each individual.
 The rear part of the tail is whitish.

+The Burmese ferret-badger is very similar in appearance to the Chinese ferret-badger (Melogale moschata) and can only be reliably distinguished by dentition, specifically the larger size up the upper fourth premolar.
+While some sources have suggested that the two species can be distinguished by dorsal and facial markings, this does not appear to be reliable in all populations.